Links

 Step 2: Send wethDYDX to the user on a 1-1 proportion basis on Ethereum, and

-• Step 3(a): If a user interacts with the wethDYDX Smart Contract before a certain cut-off date prior to the genesis of the dYdX Chain (“Genesis”), the amount of ethDYDX tokens sent by the user to the wethDYDX Smart Contract would be registered as event information of the wethDYDX Smart Contract.
-At this point, the user’s dYdX Chain wallet cannot be allocated with DYDX tokens because the dYdX Chain would not exist yet.
+• Step 3(a): If a user interacted with the wethDYDX Smart Contract before a certain cut-off date prior to the genesis of the dYdX Chain (“Genesis”), the amount of ethDYDX tokens sent by the user to the wethDYDX Smart Contract was registered as event information in the wethDYDX Smart Contract.
+At this point, the user’s dYdX Chain wallet could not be allocated with DYDX tokens because the dYdX Chain did not exist yet.

 Contract Design